Council for the Accreditation of Educator Preparation

 - Pre-Kindergarten Special Needs Endorsement **

-*Program resides in the College of Health and Human Services.
+* Program is housed in the College of Health and Human Services, not the Judith Herb

 During the spring 2025 semester, the college received state approved and program alignment with Ohio standards and requirements for new dual-licensure programs.
 Because they were state approved after the 2023 CAEP review, these programs are not yet CAEP approved.
 They will be included in the next review cycle in 2030.
 These programs include:

-- BA and MA: Adolescent Young Adult (7-12) and Intervention Specialist
+- ME: Adolescent Young Adult (7-12) and Intervention Specialist

 - Integrated English Language Arts